TheRoniOne/Cleaner.jl/README.md

 - Remove rows and columns with different kinds of empty values.
 <br>e.g: ```
 missing, "", "NA", "None"```
 - Delete columns filled with just a constant value.
+- Use a row as the names of the columns.
+- Minimize the amount of element types for each column without making the column type ```Any```.
 - Rematerialize your original source [Tables.jl](https://github.com/JuliaData/Tables.jl) type, as CleanTable implements the [Tables.jl](https://github.com/JuliaData/Tables.jl) interface too.